Dr. Frank Sudia, Jr., Industrial Chemist,

 Previously, when casting large insulators for high voltage power

-lines, the liquid clay had an unfortunate tendency to solidify and
+lines, the liquid clay had an unfortunate tendency to solidify

-citation counts.
+check their citation counts.

 - - - - -